'So far so good' - Kanu provides Arteta rating as Arsenal manager | Goal.com

 "Knowing where Arsenal are now and where they are coming from, a draw is better than losing games, however, the team must do better."

-Arsenal take on Newcastle United in Sunday’s EPL outing and victory over Steve Bruce’s men will see them overtake Burnley in 10th position.
+Arsenal take on Newcastle on Sunday, and victory over Steve Bruce’s men will see them overtake Burnley in 10th position.